ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure (starting with the size and FourCC fields).
-For an explanation of the QuickTime file format read [QuickTime File Format Specification](https://developer.apple.com/library/mac/documentation/QuickTime/QTFF/QTFFPreface/qtffPreface.html).
+For an explanation of the QuickTime file format read [@!QTFF].

 ### V_PRORES